-A bargaining unit in a workplace in which all the workers whom the union is legally required to represent must either pay the union dues, an agency fee or a representation fee.
+A bargaining unit in a workplace in which all the workers whom the union is legally required to represent must either pay the union dues or an agency fee.
 RCW 41.80 permits agency shops with agency shop fees, as long as those agency shop fees are not greater than membership fees, and the union provides a procedure for paying a reduces amount known as a representation fee.

 A written agreement or Contract that results from negotiations between an employer or a group of employers through their exclusive representative(s).
 It sets out the conditions of employment (wages, hours, fringe benefits, etc.) and procedures to settle disputes arising during the term of the CBA.
 Also known as a Collective Bargaining Agreement or Contract.
 (See Labor Relations: Collective Bargaining FAQs.)

 American Arbitration Association (AAA)

 A not-for-profit organization that administers arbitration proceedings.
 The AAA also administers mediation and other forms of alternative dispute resolution.

 A method of settling a labor-management dispute by having an impartial third party hold a formal hearing, take testimony and render a final and binding decision.

 A statement signed by an employee designating a union to act as his or her representative in collective bargaining negotiations.
 Unions, to demonstrate employee support for the organization and to request an election for an appropriate bargaining unit, use authorization cards.
 (See Labor Relations: Representation FAQs.)

 Any lawful organization that has as one of its primary purposes as the representation of employees in their employment relations with employers.
 Also known as Exclusive Representative or Union.

 Bargaining Unit (BU)

 A group of employees that form a sufficient community of interest that a union can reasonably represent those employees, particularly when negotiating conditions of employment.